angle-double-right calendar

 (Washington, DC) – Serving as the Voice of the Recycling Industry, the Institute of Scrap Recycling Industries (ISRI) today submitted comments to the London Metal Exchange (LME), summarizing viewpoints of its members, regarding LME’s Discussion Paper on Future Market Structure.

 ISRI expressed optimism that the LME’s management will incorporate input from its customers and brokers to ensure that credit is available to customers who need it.
-However, ISRI highlights areas of concern and opposition regarding changes that would limit the ability of LME member dealers to extend credit lines, the potential move to 24 hour electronic trading, and other changes that could prove detrimental for recyclers and other industries that deal in physical metal.
+However, ReMA highlights areas of concern and opposition regarding changes that would limit the ability of LME member dealers to extend credit lines, the potential move to 24 hour electronic trading, and other changes that could prove detrimental for recyclers and other industries that deal in physical metal.

 Excerpts from ISRI’s comments follow (full text of comments)

-1. While ISRI Nonferrous Division members have voiced their appreciation for the tradition and function of the physical ring/open outcry, a number of members have expressed their adamant opposition to any changes that will affect the ability of LME member dealers to extend credit lines. …
+1. While ReMA Nonferrous Division members have voiced their appreciation for the tradition and function of the physical ring/open outcry, a number of members have expressed their adamant opposition to any changes that will affect the ability of LME member dealers to extend credit lines. …

 2. … drawbacks related to the change from a discounted contingent variation margin system to a realized variation margin system include potential mismatches between physical hedges and the exposure of the LME contracts …